rick-r/marriage-figaro-norway/captions.md

 E che, dunque dovria soffrirlo in pace?

-  Why should he put up with it?
+  And why should he put up with it?

 BASILIO: